microsoft/kubernetes-learning-path/kubernetes-aks-core-concepts/contributing.md

 9. Create a Pull Request with the name of the .md file in the title, such as "Update k8s-aks-core-concepts.md"
 10. Add some details in the body of the Pull Request about why you think your resource belongs in this file
 11. Submit the request

+To contribute to this section, [edit this file](k8s-aks-core-concepts.md)